jay-hodgson/Sage-Governance-Documents/Terms.md

 <p>PLEASE READ THE FOLLOWING TERMS CAREFULLY</p>

-<p><strong>BY CLICKING “I ACCEPT”, DOWNLOADING, UPLOADING, INSTALLING, OR OTHERWISE ACCESSING OR USING THE SERVICE, YOU AGREE THAT YOU HAVE READ AND UNDERSTOOD, AND, AS A CONDITION TO YOUR USE OF THE SERVICE </strong> YOU AGREE TO BE BOUND BY, THE FOLLOWING TERMS AND ANY ADDITIONAL APPLICABLE GOVERNANCE TERMS,    POLICIES, RULES, GUIDELINES, OFFERINGS, OR AGREEMENTS INCLUDING SAGE’S [<u>PRIVACY POLICY</u>](https://www.synapse.org/TrustCenter:PrivacyPolicy), ALL HEREBY INCORPORATED BY REFERENCE (TOGETHER, THESE “<strong><ins>TERMS</ins></strong>”).
+<p><strong>BY CLICKING “I ACCEPT”, DOWNLOADING, UPLOADING, INSTALLING, OR OTHERWISE ACCESSING OR USING THE SERVICE, YOU AGREE THAT YOU HAVE READ AND UNDERSTOOD, AND, AS A CONDITION TO YOUR USE OF THE SERVICE </strong> YOU AGREE TO BE BOUND BY, THE FOLLOWING TERMS AND ANY ADDITIONAL APPLICABLE GOVERNANCE TERMS,    POLICIES, RULES, GUIDELINES, OFFERINGS, OR AGREEMENTS INCLUDING SAGE’S [PRIVACY POLICY](https://www.synapse.org/TrustCenter:PrivacyPolicy), ALL HEREBY INCORPORATED BY REFERENCE (TOGETHER, THESE “<strong><ins>TERMS</ins></strong>”).
 IF YOU ARE NOT ELIGIBLE, OR DO NOT AGREE TO THE TERMS, THEN YOU DO NOT HAVE OUR PERMISSION TO USE THE SERVICE.
 YOUR USE OF THE SERVICE, AND SAGE’S PROVISION OF THE SERVICE TO YOU, CONSTITUTES AN AGREEMENT BY SAGE AND BY YOU TO BE BOUND BY THESE TERMS.</p>

  <p>YOU AGREE TO RECEIVE TEXTS/CALLS FROM OR ON BEHALF OF SAGE AT THE PHONE NUMBER YOU PROVIDE TO US.
 THESE TEXTS/CALLS MAY INCLUDE AUTHENTICATION OR OTHER INFORMATION ABOUT THE SERVICE.
 YOU UNDERSTAND AND AGREE THAT THESE TEXTS/CALLS MAY BE CONSIDERED TELEMARKETING UNDER APPLICABLE LAW, THEY MAY BE SENT USING AN AUTOMATIC TELEPHONE DIALING SYSTEM OR OTHER AUTOMATED TECHNOLOGY, AND YOUR CONSENT IS NOT A CONDITION OF ANY PURCHASE </p>